 "Mr. Harry Potter," a man said, and Hermione looked up; he bore a striking resemblance to Dumbledore.
 Hermione looked back at Harry; it must be-

 "You're Aberforth.
 Dumbledore's brother," Harry pronounced, and as they talked amongst themselves, Hermione found herself straying farther by the portrait of a girl, and the table in front of it.
-Her eyes grew like saucers as she saw a copy of the Daily Prophet laying on the table.
+Her eyes grew like saucers as she saw a copy of the Daily Prophet lying on the table.

 She glanced sideways at her friends, and then back at the front page to see Severus' visage striding to and fro on the newspaper.
 It was a familiar picture, one she had seen before, but with one difference-